-Policy for Play is managed and edited by Adrian Voce OBE, a writer, trainer and consultant specialising in the politics of children’s play.
+Policy for Play is managed and edited by Adrian Voce OBE, a writer, consultant and campaigner specialising in policy, planning and funding for children’s play.

-Under Adrian’s leadership from 1998-2004 London Play secured policy commitments for children’s play from the Mayor of London as part of the overarching London Plan and was then commissioned by the Mayor to draft strategic planning guidance for the London boroughs.
-During Adrian’s six years at the helm, London Play also established a number of successful independent play associations in the London Boroughs and developed the gold standard for quality assurance in staffed play provision in England: Quality in Play.
+Previously, after a long career as a playworker, Adrian was the first director of London Play (1998-2004), securing policy commitments for children’s play from the London Mayor and drafting the Mayor’s guidance on play strategies for the London Boroughs.
+Under his leadership, London Play built a number of successful independent play associations and developed the gold standard for quality assurance in staffed play provision in England: Quality in Play.

 Adrian has produced a number of other influential publications and appeared often in the national media speaking and writing about play policy.

 He was awarded an OBE for services to children in 2011.

 When he is not working Adrian can often be found enjoying some of the fruits of his labours in London’s parks and playgrounds with his two young sons, Eran and Theo, who have kindly agreed for their images to grace this site.